AbdelrahmanSalah211/EchoWords/README.md

   - Create new posts with title, body, and image via uploading
   - Images are uploaded to Imgbb server
-  - Edit and delete only user own blogs
+  - Edit and delete only user own blog post
   - View all users' posts

 - **Protected Routes**
   - Only authenticated users can access Profile page.

 - **404 Page**
-  - Shows 404 not found page
+  - Shows 404 not found page for other routes

 ## Tech Stack